What makes a man? What does it take to live like a king?

 A king does not seek personal enlightenment through his work.
-Nor does he seek to find his life's purpose through his woman.
+Nor does he seek to find his life's purpose through his lover.

 Work is for manifesting purpose.
-Woman is for unconditional, intimate love.
+You lover, wife, companion is for unconditional, intimate love.

-For a mature man, both work and women are where you give your all.
+For a mature man, both work and your lover are where you give your all.
 Giving your gift.
 Expressing your purpose in life.
 But, your work is the manifestation of your purpose in life, that which you deliberately decide to give to others.
-Your woman is whom you intimately and without reservation share who you are.
+Your lover is whom you intimately and without reservation share who you are.

 This is where you experience and enjoy love.
 Making love and sharing it.
 And when you experience love, you become enlightened.
 Enlightenment does not come from your work.
 It comes from love.
-From your woman.
+From your woman, your wife, your lover.

 It is written that you should be anxious for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God [Phil 4:6].
 Sometimes you have challenges in life, and the only relief comes through prayer.
 Sometimes pressure can cause anxiety.
 What should you do in those situations?
 Pray.
 There are three aspects aspects of prayer: (1) praying, (2) supplication, and (3) thanksgiving.
 That's three aspects.
 But there's one more.